How WOZCODE works

 Agent architecture

-~40% of coding work is exploration and planning — WOZCODE routes those calls to smaller models automatically.
+~40% of coding work is exploration — WOZCODE routes those calls to Haiku automatically.

 woz:code